pghmakers/drwerderitch.github.io/about.md

 Making for Education

 ## More Information
-Check out[Remake Learning](https://remakelearning.org/maker/) for an overview of the maker movement and the Pittsburgh network.
+Check out [Remake Learning](https://remakelearning.org/maker/) for an overview of the maker movement and the Pittsburgh network.